nikikapui/sqli_detection/README.md

 # SQLi Detection with ML

-All the script used in the paper "SQLi Detection with ML: A data-source perspective".
+All the scripts used in the paper "SQLi Detection with ML: A data-source perspective".